 - Click on “Import OPML” at the top of the page, then find the .opml file you downloaded from here.
 When you’re ready, click Import.

 Now - rather than following all of them, may we recommend that you chop off a few which don't interest you - otherwise you're going to spend of time reading their awesome content :-)

-One of the recent milestones in web design history was the coining of the term "Responsive Web Design" which first appeared on an article by Ethan Marcotte on A List Apart.
+One of the recent milestones in web design blogs history was the coining of the term "Responsive Web Design" which first appeared in an article by Ethan Marcotte on A List Apart.

-Another staple in the industry - any time you run a google search related to web design or development you're most likely to come across Smashing Magazine.
+Another staple in the industry - any time you run a google search that has anything to web design blogs or development you're most likely to come across Smashing Magazine.